anaelorlinski/go-discogs/README.md

 go-discogs is a Go client library for the [Discogs API](https://www.discogs.com/developers/).
 Check the usage section to see how to access the Discogs API.

+Note : this is a fork of sblinch/go-discogs itself a fork of irlndts/go-discogs

 The lib is under MIT but be sure you are familiar with [Discogs API Terms of Use](https://support.discogs.com/hc/en-us/articles/360009334593-API-Terms-of-Use).

 ### Features